databricks/lilac/README.md

 Details can be found at [Managing Spaces with Github Actions](https://huggingface.co/docs/hub/spaces-github-actions)

-We use the HuggingFace git server, [follow the instructions](https://huggingface.co/docs/hub/repositories-getting-started) to use your git SSH keys to talk to HuggingFace.

 ###### Staging demo

-1. Create a HuggingFace space.
+1. Login with the HuggingFace to access git.

+`poetry run huggingface-cli login`

+[Follow the instructions](https://huggingface.co/docs/hub/repositories-getting-started) to use your git SSH keys to talk to HuggingFace.

-   Create a huggingface space from your browser: [huggingface.co/spaces](https://huggingface.co/spaces)
+2. Create a huggingface space from your browser: [huggingface.co/spaces](https://huggingface.co/spaces)

-2. Set .env.local environment variables so you can upload data to the soace:
+3. Set .env.local environment variables so you can upload data to the soace:

 ```sh
 # The repo to use for the huggingface demo.